MechaDragonX/BambooCutterLayover/readme.md

 ## What URL's are supported?
 - [mangadex.org](https://mangadex.org)
 - [nhentai.net](https://nhentai.net)
-    - The content on this site designed for users above the age of 18.
+    -The content on this site is designed for users above the age of 18.
 I am not liable if you access this site illegally, due to being a minor or laws in your region regarding its content.
 - [imgur.com](https://imgur.com)
 - [readmanhwa.com](https://readmanhwa.com)

 ## Is it functional?
 The program is functional but lacks some optimization.
-Please see the [releases page](https://github.com/MechaDragonX/BambooCutterLayover/releases) for compiled builds.
+Please see the [releases page](https://github.com/MechaDragonX/BambooCutterLayover/releases) for compiled builds of the C++ version.
+Please see the [deployed site](https://bamboo-cutter-layover.vercel.app/) for deployed version of the site.
 Check the [issues](https://github.com/MechaDragonX/BambooCutterLayover/issues) tab for any issues.

 ## Coming Soon
 - [Toonily](https://toonily.com) is a site that's supported by default, [but I am unable to get the proxy to work manually](https://github.com/MechaDragonX/BambooCutterLayover/issues/1).